alchemy-fr/Phraseanet/README.md

     docker-compose run --rm -u app builder make install install_composer_dev

 > Please note that the phraseanet image does not contain nor `composer` neither `node` tools.
-This allow the final image to be slim.
+This allows the final image to be light.
 > If you need to use dev tools, ensure you are running the `builder` image!

 ### Developer shell